-The Supplier shall implement the following measures on data classified as confidential by the Purchaser:
+The Supplier shall implement the following measures on shared Purchaser data which is classified as confidential by the Purchaser, i.e. data encrypted by the Purchaser and/or marked as Confidential:

-- all data shall be encrypted when stored and transmitted; and - a strong authentication system (e.g. two-factor authentication system) shall be implemented.
+- such data shall be encrypted when stored and transmitted; and - a strong authentication system (e.g. two-factor authentication system) shall be implemented.